ashish5507/Etch-a-sketch/README.md

-This is poject names "Etch-A-Sketch", we have created a grid (not using css grid) but by using flexbox and some js manupulation we have a colour box to choose colour from and have a 2 buttons (rainbow and random) rainbow button changes the colour of the filler every 100ms and the random one will just give you a random colour from rgb(0,0,0) to rgb(255,255,255)
+This is poject named "Etch-A-Sketch", we have created a grid (not using css grid) but by using flexbox and some js manupulation we have a colour box to choose colour from and have a 2 buttons (rainbow and random) rainbow button changes the colour of the filler every 100ms and the random one will just give you a random colour from rgb(0,0,0) to rgb(255,255,255)